What to do After You Have Been in a Car Accident

 Assuming that you do not need emergency medical attention after the motor vehicle accident you should look at and record the other driver’s licence number, the licence plate of the vehicle that hit you as well as their insurance information.
-It is worth stressing that importance of verifying the other driver’s licence number and not just asking for their name.
+It is worth stressing the importance of verifying the other driver’s licence number and not just asking for their name.
 This will remove the chance of the other driver providing you with a phony name.
-Consider taking a picture of the other vehicle (and licence plate), the other driver and the other driver’s licence.
+Take a picture of the other vehicle (and licence plate), the other driver and the other driver’s licence.

 If you or someone you know has been in a car accident contact Heath Law LLP.